/

 Ultimate goal is to implement evidence-based balance interventions in community settings, equipping middle-aged individuals with tools to combat age-related changes to physical function, balance, and overall health resilience.

-With a strong clinical background as an Exercise Physiologist with NSW Health, Matthew specialised in delivering falls prevention and cardiopulmonary rehabilitation programs across Newcastle, Lake Macquarie, Port Stephens, and the Hunter regions, providing crucial real-world insight that informs his research approach.
+With over a decade of clinical experience as an Accredited Exercise Physiologist with NSW Health, Matthew has specialised in cardiopulmonary rehabilitation and falls prevention programs across the Hunter region, bringing essential real-world insight to his research design and implementation strategies.